Close Menu

 Next, we add our first HTTP action to run a Graph API call.

 With this HTTP action we query all Entra ID user accounts, that are disabled.
-Besides that the filter checks if it is created in the last 7 days and the hire date is before tomorrow 00:00.
-This way it doesn’t matter if the time in the hire date is 9:00AM or 9:00PM for example.
+Besides that the filter checks if the hire date is today between 00:00:00 and 23:59:59.

 Select GET as Method.